Mocha-s/mem0-dify-integrated/PRIVACY.md

 - Data access is limited to essential service operations
 - API access requires authentication via API keys

+### User Rights and Control

+- Users can add, retrieve, update, and delete their memory data
+- Users can delete all their data at any time
+- Users can access their data through the mem0 API

 ### Changes to Privacy Policy

 We may update this privacy policy from time to time.
 We will notify users of any material changes through our official channels.